 - Known passwords for 192.168.0.1: admin, password and Admin.

-This is the initial factory settings of these brands of routers.
-However, your internet provider (ISP) can modify it, for this reason, you should contact your provider before changing any settings in 192.168.0.1, unless you have the technical knowledge to make the changes yourself.
+These are the factory settings for the default ip address.
+However, your internet provider (ISP) could modify these credentials, for this reason, you should contact your provider before changing any settings in 192.168.0.1, unless you have the technical knowledge to make the changes yourself.

 Enter the 192.168.0.1 configuration

 To enter the configuration of your router or modem, you must enter the IP address 192.168.0.1 using one of the following methods:

 Access to 192.168.0.1 directly: Type in the browser’s search bar your request 192.168.0.1, or http://192.168.0.1.